-Construction management and project management each have an important role in overseeing the execution of projects.
-But they aren’t one in the same, and understanding their differences can help companies streamline workflow.
+Construction management vs project management represents two distinct but complementary approaches to overseeing project delivery and execution in the construction industry.
+But they aren’t one in the same, and understanding their differences can help companies streamline workflow for their construction projects.

 Now, not every company has the need to create both roles.
-But, by learning about each position, you can establish best practices to create an environment of support and success for your administrative department.
+But, by learning about each position, you can establish best practices to create an environment of support and success for your administrative department throughout all construction project phases.

 In this article, we’re going to outline the distinctions between these two positions — including scope of work and optimal software.
-This way, you can review the roles and responsibilities of your company’s manager(s) to make sure they have access to the proper resources.
+This way, you can review the roles and responsibilities of your company’s manager(s) to make sure they have access to the proper resources for successful project delivery.

 Article Highlights

-• Discusses the difference between construction management and project management.
+- Discusses the key differences between construction managers and project managers.

 What is Construction Management and Who is a Construction Manager?

-Construction management is the process of supervising the building portions of a project — any and all project tasks that involve physical construction fall into this territory.
-The construction manager oversees the day-to-day operations at the jobsite, including labor, equipment and materials.
+Construction management is the process of supervising the building portions of a project — any and all project tasks that involve physical construction fall into this construction project lifecycle.
+The construction manager oversees the day-to-day operations at the construction site, including construction crews, equipment and materials.
+This role requires extensive resource allocation and resource management skills, working closely with the General Contractor to ensure proper construction budget oversight.

 Construction Manager Responsibilities